katreinhart/product-creator/README.md

 ### Generating products ###
 ```
-node index.js
+const hipsterProductCreator = require('hipster-product-creator')
+hipsterProductCreator(n [, filename])
 ```
-Outputs a JSON object of random products to a new file, products.json, in your local directory.
+Outputs a JSON object of random products to a new file, in your local directory.
-To change the name of this file, edit the FILENAME constant.
+Takes two arguments (one optional):
+n: number of products to create.
+filename: (optional) what it says on the tin.
+Defaults to products.json.

 ### Product Options ###

-You can add your own options for products by editing the arrays in the PRODUCT OPTIONS section.
+ADVANCED STUFF: You can add your own options for products by editing the arrays in the PRODUCT OPTIONS section.
 Add categories, comment categories in or out.
+If you're editing a lot of this stuff, you should probably just fork & clone the repo instead of npm installing it.